briankoser/sfc-listeners-guide/episodes/0025-top-5-sam-and-frodo-messianic-moments.md

 Naming competition for the alien

-Matt said the newspaper seller and boy reading comics in <i class="work-title">Watchmen</i> are named Bernard.
+Matt said the newspaper seller and boy reading comics in {% workTitle "Watchmen" %} are named Bernard.
 Ben wants all the listeners to write in and say Matt is wrong. <q class="archivist inline">Actually Matt is right</q>

 SFC is doing another readalong